vadim-ivlev/readdir-recursive-pattern/README.md

 ### API

-    read(root [, filter])
+    listFiles(root [, regex])

-root is the directory you wish to scan. filter is an optional filter for the files with three params(name, index, dir).
-By default, filter is:
+root is the directory you wish to scan. regex is an optional parameter for the files to filter.
+For example to list all html files:

-    function (name) {
-      return name[0] !== '.'
-    }
+    listFiles(root , /\.html$/ )

-Which basically just ignores . files.
+Which basically just ignores all other files.